Mix FM (Ottawa)

 Mix FM was an unlicensed radio station in Ottawa, Ontario, Canada.
 The station broadcast as a pirate radio station on several frequencies, most notably on 91.9 FM.
 The station was "forced off the air" soon after midnight on December 14, 2009, however, the station later signed back on the air 10 days later.
 The broadcast of Mix FM was forcibly shut down by Industry Canada on January 15, 2010, although the station continues to operate a podcast stream online.
 The operator of the station was subsequently found guilty of violating the Radiocommunication Act.

 Station facility

 The radio studio was located at a hotel/restaurant/strip club, owned by the operator's father, in South Gloucester.
 The station used to broadcast 24 hours a day, with songs selected by computer when not operated manually.

 All of the station's equipment was set up by a teenager who claimed it was done without the knowledge of his father.
 To cover the $80,000 cost to set up the equipment, the teenager chose to use an inheritance.
-According to the operator, Mix FM could be heard 60 kilometers away.
+According to the operator, Mix FM could be heard 60 kilometers (40 miles) away.